NCAR/rda-dataset-curation/common/README.md

 ## compareNetCDFData
-Used to compare 2 netCDF files to test for equivalence.
+Used to compare two netCDF files to test for equivalence.

 ```
 $ ./compareNetCDFData.py